Patrick-Cole/pygmi/README.md

 For license information see the file LICENSE.txt

 ##Requirements
-PyGMI will run on both Windows and Linux, as well as Python 2.7 and Python 3.3.
-It should be noted that the main development is done in Python 3.3 on Windows.
+PyGMI will run on both Windows and Linux.
+It should be noted that the main development is done in Python 3.4 on Windows.

 PyGMI is developed and has been tested with the following libraries in order to function: